2024–2026 South Korean medical crisis: Doctors and medical experts

 Medical professionals argued the plan would degrade medical education, and asserted that the quota increase would not immediately resolve manpower problems because training takes ten years.
 A fresh medical student becoming a specialist takes six-years of studying, a one-year internship and three to four years of residency.
 While those who supported the quota increase replied that, on average, medical schools in South Korea have only one-third as many students per school compared to schools in Germany and half as many compared to schools in the United States; each medical school professor in South Korea handles an average of 1.6 students.

 In late February, many doctors resigned collectively, The Ministry of Health and Welfare found 10,034 resignation letters and 9,006 resignations among interns and residents in 100 hospitals.
 Senior doctors and professors from 20 hospitals planned to resign on March 25 in solidarity, but only started working reduced hours on that day.
 In July, many doctors across South Korea participated in a one-day walkout.

 Students

-From the start of the crisis in February, 2024, many medical undergraduates suspended their studies, boycotting the proposed change.
+From the start of the crisis in February 2024, many medical undergraduates suspended their studies, boycotting the proposed change.
 Some universities, such as Gachon University and Gyeongsang National University announced that they would delay the start of the semester.
 Over 14,000 students submitted leave-of-absence applications, which is over 66% of all medical students in the country.
 By August 2024, in spite of some government concessions, attendance stood at only 7.2%.

 Media

 The Emergency Response Headquarters, headed by Prime Minister Han Duck-soo, conducted daily press briefings in March.
 The government also produced promotional videos to criticize the strike movement.
 The videos could be seen in movie theaters, public buses, subways and elevators.
-Healthcare workers argued that they were villainized by President Yoon and the media in a way that undermined public trust in the doctor-patient relationship.
+Healthcare workers argued that they were vilified by President Yoon and the media in a way that undermined public trust in the doctor-patient relationship.